 Why a Boat Engine Shuts Down While Running

-Marine diesel engines are designed with built-in safety systems.
-If the engine detects a critical issue — such as low oil pressure, overheating, or fuel starvation — it may shut itself down to prevent catastrophic damage.
+Marine diesel engines are built with protective systems.
+If critical thresholds are exceeded—such as low oil pressure, overheating, or fuel starvation—the engine may shut down to prevent catastrophic damage.

 Common Symptoms Before Shutdown